jmaasch/jmaasch.github.io/pubs.md

 ### 2018

 Pilotte N (presenter), **Maasch J**, Easton AV, Dahlstrom E, Nutman TB, Williams SA.
-Improved molecular detection of \textit{Ascaris lumbricoides} utilizing an embryonic sequence for assay design. *Proceedings from the Annual Meeting of the American Society of Tropical Medicine and Hygiene*.
+Improved molecular detection of *Ascaris lumbricoides* utilizing an embryonic sequence for assay design. *Proceedings from the Annual Meeting of the American Society of Tropical Medicine and Hygiene*.
 New Orleans, LA.